 • Learn about/memorise a duaa

 • Read/recite the Quran

-• Read or listen to stories about Prophet Muhammad (awas), the companions or other Islamic stories.
+• Read or listen to stories about Prophet Muhammad (AWAS) or The Companions

 • Pray Taraweeh/Tahajjud/Witr etc every night

 Get your child inspired with these Ramadan planners for kids:

 Track Their Progress

 Children love feeling a sense of achievement.
 Hey let’s face it, we all do!

 Help your child visualise their progress with a Ramadan tracker or calendar that they can mark off each day.